 How to Make a Statement Evergreen Wreath

-A simple wreath spotlights tone and texture-such as wispy cypress, leafy boxwood and dusty juniper in the wreath below.
+A simple wreath spotlights tone and texture—such as wispy cypress, leafy boxwood and dusty juniper.
 Assemble your own, or simply add contrasting sprigs to dress up a standard-issue pine wreath.

 1. Source greenery from a local florist, tree farm or even your own yard.
 Wearing work gloves, use garden clippers to cut stems on a diagonal into uniform lengths (6–12 inches long, based on wreath size).
 Gently crush ends with a hammer, then soak in tepid water for a few hours.

 2. Lay wreath form on a flat work surface.
-(We used a 36-inch ring.
-Crafts stores sell some sizes; find a wide selection at mainewreathco.com.)
+(We used a 36-inch ring; check local crafts stores or search online.)